Explicit AI — Agile Development Assistant

 required |

 Read tools execute immediately.
-Write/shell tools always require your approval.
+Write/shell tools require approval (except in Agent mode with undo support).

 MCP Integration